-I’ve been living in Edinburgh for since April 2018.
-I fell in love with Scotland’s capital city when I lived there when I first moved to Scotland; there are so many things to do in Edinburgh no matter the weather or the time of year.
+I fell in love with Scotland’s capital city when I lived there when I first moved to Scotland; there are so many things to do in Edinburgh no matter the weather or the time of year!

-I have had a lot of fun exploring the cobble stone streets, admiring the beautiful buildings and trying the many whiskies on offer in the busy pubs.
+I have had a lot of fun exploring the cobblestone streets, admiring the beautiful buildings and trying the many whiskies on offer in the busy pubs.

-Because there is so much to do here, that it can often seem overwhelming for anyone visiting.
-I’m often asked what Edinburgh activities I recommend, so I’ve decided to compile a list of my favourite things to do in Edinburgh.
+Because there is so much to do here, it can often seem overwhelming for anyone visiting.
+I’m often asked what Edinburgh activities I recommend, so I’ve decided to compile a list of the best things to do in Edinburgh.

 It doesn’t matter if you’ve got one day in Edinburgh or several, just pick and choose the activities that appeal the most to you.